-Where the problem is soil that is too dense (or in some cases, too permeable), too shallow (over bedrock or hardpan), or the water table is too high, a “mound” system is often the first choice as it is works much the same as a standard system, only with the leach field raised above the natural grade.
+Where the problem is soil that is too dense, too shallow over bedrock or hardpan, or the water table is too high, a “mound” system is often the first choice as it works much the same as a standard system, only with the leach field raised above the natural grade.

 Alternative systems cost more because they have more moving parts and electrical components (pumps, monitors, alarms) and greater complexity.
 They require greater monitoring and maintenance to prevent problems.
 They also require expert design and installation.
 If either the designer or the installer is unfamiliar with the technology being used, it may not perform as intended.

-Some states and municipalities only accept system types certified in their jurisdiction and may require that the owner maintain a maintenance contract with an approved vendor.
+Some states and municipalities only accept system types certified in their jurisdiction and may require that the owner maintain a service contract with an approved vendor.
 Proper maintenance is critical for success with alternative systems.

 Using a pump and a float system, the dosing chamber pumps effluent at a controlled rate for uniform distribution into the leach field.
-Most have an alarm system that alerts the owner, or maintenance company, if the pump fails or the water raises too high in the tank.
+Most have an alarm system that alerts the owner, or maintenance company, if the pump fails or the water rises too high in the tank.
 Observation tubes are also recommended which allow easy inspection of the tank without digging up the access port.
 Also monitoring wells are often installed to monitor the conditions in and around the leach field.

 The biggest costs are the additional equipment as well as the earthwork and extra materials needed to build the mound.
 Depending on the system design and the local cost of sand and gravel, a mound system can add $10,000 or more to the price of a conventional system – often costing over $20,000 in some areas.

 OTHER ALTERNATIVE SEPTIC SYSTEMS

 Some alternative systems are well-suited to individual homes, although the cost, complexity, and maintenance of these systems need to be carefully considered.
 Most use electric pumps or siphons as well as filters, all of which need more monitoring and maintenance than a traditional system.

 - Pressurized dosing: This uses a holding tank and pump to force the effluent though the distribution piping more evenly and in controlled doses, improving the performance of the leach field.
 It can be used to rehabilitate a leach field or in combination with other systems such as a mound system, sand filter, plastic leach fields, or drip irrigation.